rafajafa/Auto-gen-subtitle/README.md

 ### Command Line Arguments

 - `input_video`: Path to the input video file
 - `output_video`: Path where the output video will be saved (optional, will output to the same directory as input video if not specified)
+- `font-file`: Path where the font file located (optional, will use default font (arial) if not specified)
 - `--model`: Whisper model size (tiny, base, small, medium, large) - default: base
 - `--language`: Language of the video (optional, will auto-detect if not specified)